Seal of Biliteracy for the State of Utah

 To qualify, students are required to provide evidence of language proficiency in both English and a Second Language through approved assessments in grades 9-12 such as ACT, SAT, AP, AAPPL, WIDA, etc. For a full list of qualifying assessments, see page 2 of the Seal of Biliteracy application.
 Not all listed assessments are offered by the Park City School District.
 Outside testing may be available (contact DLI/ELL Coordinator Martin Briggs if you have questions).

-Students should not submit their application until they have taken the requisite assessments and can self-report their scores on the application.*
+Students should NOT submit their application until they have taken the requisite assessments and can self-report their scores on the application.*

 Applications are due to the Park City High School Registrar by May 15 of the student’s SENIOR year.
-If received after May 15, there is no guarantee it will be processed in time for graduation ceremonies.

 *AP Exception for Seniors ONLY: AP scores are released over the summer, therefore, Seniors waiting for their AP scores should submit their application by the May 15 deadline.
 Transcripts will be updated appropriately upon score verification in August.